suffolklibraries/sljekyll/_events/lavenham-2019-04-23-board-games.md

 breadcrumb: y
 ---

-Have fun and make friends while trying a new board game or enjoying an old favourite.
+**Please note this event has now changed to card making**

+Come along and make some cards for your friends and family.